utwente-db/DAB/README.md

     bitmask = [33 BYTES OF CRYPTORANDOM DATA, AS BASE64]

 If the file does not exist, parse, or assign appropriate values to all of these variables, the program will crash.

+To create the required 33 bits of data, you could use the command `head -c 33 /dev/urandom | base64`.

 The database user MUST exist, and MUST have superuser privileges on the database server.
 The database server MUST run Postgres, and MUST be available from wherever this software is running.